Who Invented SCUBA Diving?

 Hollywood Influence on SCUBA Diving

 The world began to understand and learn more about SCUBA diving when the T.V. series Sea Hunt came out in 1957.
-In 1965, James Bonds’ Thunderball was released and featured SCUBA diving which turned the world’s eyes on the possibility of SCUBA diving themselves.
+In 1965, James Bonds’ Thunderball was released and featured SCUBA diving.
+As a result, the world’s eyes turned to the possibility of SCUBA diving themselves.
 Afterwards, many SCUBA diving organizations began to be developed.
 NAUI was founded in 1959 followed by PADI in 1966.
 Today, there are many organizations around the world that teach people how to dive.

 In the end, ‘who invented SCUBA diving?’ is a matter of defining your terms.
 Most people will say Jacques Cousteau and Emile Gagnan are the true inventors of a self-contained underwater breathing apparatus that was termed ‘SCUBA’.
 However, the idea of being underwater to explore has developed over hundreds of years with many people eager to understand the ocean.